-Cinegy File Service can monitor any number of SQL Servers and databases.
-You can install it on an SQL Server machine, or on a separate server (for example, you can use the server where all the gateways are running).
-It also tracks files moved by an HSM System for later retrieval.
+Cinegy File Service monitors Cinegy Archive databases and performs helper file based operations (retrieving files from HSM tape archives, controling the network shares free space, etc).
+It can monitor any number of Cinegy Archive databases located on same or different SQL Servers.
+Cinegy File Service can be installed on an SQL Server machine, or on a separate one (for example, you can use the server where all the gateways are running).

 Connecting to File Service

-If the service is run on the same machine, press the "Local computer" button.
+If the service is running on the same machine, press the "Local computer" button.

-Otherwise, browse for the machine with the service.
-Press the "Connect to a remote" button.
+Otherwise, browse for the machine where the service is running.
+Press the "Connect to a remote…" button.
 The following dialog box appears:

 Select the machine from the list and press the "Select" button.

-If the connection is successful, "Status" will be "Running" in green.
+If the connection is successful, the "Status" will be displayed as "Running" highlighted in green.

 |You have to connect to the service every time you invoke the dialog.|